zhobinalex/Like-And-IP-Loop/README.md

 Adds a demo Git link (which you can replace later)

-Asks the user for language: English 🇬🇧, Russian 🇷🇺, or Persian 🇮🇷
+Asks the user for language: English 🇬🇧, Russian 🇷🇺

 Displays the script name in a styled header